gvwilson/thirdbit/fiction/iffy/index.md

 he said reverently.
-"Tweaked ten ways from sundown, an' we still gotta feed 'em through the winter, but there's a coupla dozen colonies here now.
+"Tweaked ten ways from sundown, an' we still gotta feed 'em through the winter, but there's a couple o' dozen colonies here now.
 Come on, I'll show you."

+<span id="2024-03-22-a"></span>

 It took half an hour to reach the stream that snaked along the bottom of the valley.
 Iñacio talked the whole way.
 The land was rebounding as the ice retreated.
-That meant thousands of microquakes every year, which meant fractures in the rock, which made it a lot easier to put in pipes for geothermal power or to just drill a few extra holes for hot springs.
+That meant thousands of microquakes every year, which fractured the rock, which made it easier to put in pipes for geothermal power or drill holes for hot springs.
-Bots were doing most of the work—he pointed at one recharging itself from a power outlet set into a speckled wall of granite—but the living were helping too.
-The valley was only a couple of degrees warmer than the land around it, but that was enough to make it an oasis.
+The result was only a couple of degrees warmer than the land around it, but that was enough to make it an oasis.

+The Ecologist was as happy as a gull in a pile of garbage.
+Look—that piece of rock was actually a bot recharging itself from a power outlet hidden in a wall of granite.
+And there—he took her arm to stop her from stepping on leaf.
+"Just wait," he said.
+Sure enough,
+a moment later it scuttled across the path and disappeared into a patch of white-tufted heather.
+"Ants,"
+he said proudly.
+"Took a couple o' tweaks to get 'em to hibernate through the winter, but they seem pretty happy now."

+"So do you,"
+Iffy said,
+which made him grin even more broadly.

 </section>